jloughry/Unicode/README.md

 </table>

 ...but not the IEC power symbol.
-There are none in [BETA](http://www.unicode.org/ucd/#Beta) right now; therefore, it is proper to submit a proposal at this time.
+There are none in [BETA](http://www.unicode.org/ucd/#Beta) right now, nor in the [pipeline](http://www.unicode.org/pending/proposals.html) as of 20-December-2013; therefore, it is proper to submit a proposal at this time.
 Hints for [Submitting Successful Character and Script Proposals](http://www.unicode.org/faq/char_proposal.html) for submitting good proposals are being looked at.